 pass init "tom@example.com"

-This creates ~/.password-store/ with a .gpg-id file indicating which GPG key is used.
+This creates ~/.password-store/ with a .gpg-id file recording which GPG key is in use.

 Your first password